git-lfs/git-lfs/README.md

 #### On Linux

-Debian and RPM packages are available from packagecloud, see [installation instructions](INSTALLING.md).
+Debian and RPM packages are available from packagecloud, see the Linux [installation instructions](INSTALLING.md).

 #### On macOS